How small are building blocks of complex networks: Introduction

 Our question thus becomes what is the minimum value of $d$ such that there is no difference between a real network and its $dK$-randomizations?
 It seems at first that the answer to this question should strongly depend on the specific networks we consider.

-We consider a variety of social, biological, transportation, communication, and technological networks, \ifdefined\journal see Supporting Information. \else see Section~\ref{sec:real-networks}. \fi Although the $dK$-series applies to directed and even annotated networks~\cite{DiKr09}, here we report results for undirected networks.
+We consider a variety of social, biological, transportation, communication, and technological networks, see Section~\ref{sec:real-networks}.
+Although the $dK$-series applies to directed and even annotated networks~\cite{DiKr09}, here we report results for undirected networks.
 The $dK$-distributions for directed or annotated networks contain more information than for undirected networks.
 Therefore, $dK$-series converges faster in the former case~\cite{DiKr09}.
 Below we show the results for the well-studied social web of trust relationships extracted from Pretty Good Privacy (PGP) data~\cite{BoPa04}.
-The results for all other networks, except the power grid, are similar, \ifdefined\journal cf.~Supporting Information, \else cf.~Section~\ref{sec:dk-comparisons}, \fi where we also discuss possible reasons for why the power grid appears as an exception.
+We obtain similar results for all other considered networks (protein interactions in {\it Saccharomyces cerevisiae}, scientific collaborations, US air transportation, and the Internet), except for the power grid, see~Section~\ref{sec:dk-comparisons}, where we also discuss possible reasons for why the power grid appears as an exception.

 Fig.~\ref{fig:dk-series}(b) visualizes the PGP network and its $dK$-randomizations.
 We observe that the $dK$-series converges at $d=3$.
 While the $0K$-random network has little in common with the real network, the $1K$-random one is somewhat more similar, even more so for $2K$, and there is very little difference between the real PGP network and its $3K$-random counterpart.